yonchando/http.nvim/README.md

 Simple http request for api json response in neovim

+> Noted POST request only with header has Content-Type: application/json

 ## Setup
 This plugins required `sudo apt install -y curl` and `:TSInstall http`